bozonx/vitepress-sls-blog-tmpl/README.md

 ## SEO Features

 ### Canonical Links
-Add `canonical: "https://example.com/en/post/post-slug"` to your post frontmatter to automatically include a canonical link in the page head.
+Add `canonical` parameter to your post frontmatter to automatically include a canonical link in the page head.
 This helps search engines understand which version of a page is the primary one, preventing duplicate content issues.

+**Options:**
+- `canonical: "https://example.com/en/post/post-slug"` - Link to another page
+- `canonical: "self"` - Link to the current page itself
+- `canonical: "s"` - Short version of "self"

 See [CANONICAL_README.md](CANONICAL_README.md) for detailed documentation.
 ```